-Riddle the fire by pulling the grate riddling knob back and forward (see Fig. 10).
 Before opening the door, open the primary air control fully as this will help to eliminate any smoke or fly ash resident in the combustion chamber.
-Add fuel to fire, close fire door and re-set the air controls to the required setting.
+Add fuel to fire, close fire door and adjust the primary air control to the desired position.